PeterCamilleri/CX16/vm/sweet_16.md

 * The status is set for testing, the carry bit is cleared.
 The status reflects the full value of R0, not just the low byte.

+### Ldd @ -- Transfer Memory Word to Accumulator

+Fetch the word addressed by the specified register into the accumulator.
+The the specified register is incremented by 2.
+<pre><code>R0 &larr; memory_word[Rn]
+Rn &larr; Rn + 2</code></pre>

+Example:

+    ld @R5         ; Transfer the word pointed to by R5 to R0 and step R5

+Notes:
+* The status is set for testing, the carry bit is cleared.

 ## References:

 * The Apple-II, discusses the computer with a brief discussion of Sweet-16 in